IBMDeveloperUK/pixiedust-spark-wml/README.md

 - Go back to the dashboard and click on your Watson Studio service and then click `Get Started`.
 Alternatively, go directly to [Watson Studio](https://eu-gb.dataplatform.ibm.com):

 ![](images/launch.png)

-> **Optional**: install Python and Jupyter through [Anaconda](https://www.anaconda.com/) to run the notebooks from the workshop on your own machine and follow [these steps](https://pixiedust.github.io/pixiedust/install.html) to create a Jupyter kernel with Python2.7 and Spark2.1.
-But note that you will still need an IBM Cloud account to access the Watson Machine Learning APIs.

 ### Parts